MaayanAimelak28/Canvas-Lab-168---Install-and-Configure-the-AWS-CLI/README.md

 ## More queries in Task 5:

-query the details of your subnets:
+Query the details of your subnets:

 #### aws ec2 describe-subnets

-query the details of your route tables:
+Query the details of your route tables:

 #### aws ec2 describe-route-tables

-query the details of your EC2's:
+Query the details of your EC2's:

 #### aws ec2 describe-instance

-query the details of your VPC's:
+Query the details of your VPC's:

 #### aws ec2 describe-vpcs

-query the details of your security group:
+Query the details of your security group:

 #### aws ec2 describe-security-groups

-query the details of user groups:
+Query the details of user groups:

 #### aws iam list-groups

-query the details of users:
+Query the details of users:

 #### aws iam list-users

-query the details of the policies:
+Query the details of the policies:

 #### aws iam list-policies

-query the details of the roles:
+Query the details of the roles:

 #### aws iam list-roles